Kurshit/CaseStudy/README.md

    ```sh
    java -jar awayday-1.0.0.jar
    ```
-5. This would start the app on 8080 port by default.
+5. This would start the application on 8080 port by default.
 This would consider default activities.txt file as input which is already on build path under "resource/activities.txt" location.
 6. Open any browser, preferably  Google Chrome, and hit the below rest end point.

     http://localhost:8080/getschedule/2

-    Note: "2" is the no of teams taken here as sample.
+    Note: "2" is the no of teams taken here as sample input.
 You can choose to provide any number of teams, where number of teams should be less than number of activities defined.
 7. The output schedule of activities shall be visible on the browser itself as well as on command prompt console.